 February 9th, 2018

-Baroness Cox poses written questions to HM Government
+UPDATE: Baroness Cox poses written questions to HM Government regarding Nigeria and Syria

-Baroness Cox (Crossbench) has posed 6 written questions to the UK Government about recent developments in Syria and Nigeria (This article will be updated as soon as answers have been received)
+Baroness Cox (Crossbench) has posed 6 written questions to the UK Government about recent developments in Syria and Nigeria and has received a response from Lord Ahmad of Wimbledon (Conservative Minister of State), and Earl Howe (Deputy Leader of the House of Lords).
+(This article will be updated as soon as answers have been received – article complete 28/02)

 To ask Her Majesty’s Government what representations they have made to the government of Nigeria regarding reports by Amnesty International that unlawful and excessive force has been used by the Nigerian Air Force against civilians in Lawaru, Dong, Kodomti, Shafaron, and Nzuruwei.